Q: Who is eligible to apply?

-A: Scholarships for Cranleigh pupils attract a fee reduction of 5% per scholarship up to a maximum of 10%.
+A: Scholarships for Cranleigh pupils attract a fee reduction of 5% per scholarship up to a maximum of 10% if a double scholarship is awarded.
 Applications from pupils who are not currently at Cranleigh will be reviewed on an individual basis.
 Top awards will match a pupil’s current school fees.
-We are very keen to use our programme to provide opportunities for children to access the calibre and breadth that a Cranleigh education offers.
+We are very keen to use our programme to provide opportunities for pupils to access the calibre and breadth that a Cranleigh education offers.
 All scholarships are merit-based.

 Q: Will awards be given for a student’s entire school career?

 A: Awards will be reviewed annually.
 Continued tenure of awards will be conditional upon the fulfilment of the requirements specified by each awarding department.
 Scholars will be expected to meet a minimum academic grade average evidenced through the interim and full reporting cycle.

 A: All external candidates (ie non-Cranleigh pupils) should complete a regular admissions application using our online system which can be accessed here.
 When this application is complete, please email firstname.lastname@example.org to register your interest in applying for a scholarship and the team will advise next steps.
 Note that we require full admissions information to be submitted before progressing with Scholarship applications.